C-Stew/SkyrimSE-Modlist/index.md

   - Download **1) aMidianBorn Book of Silence SE -- COMPLETE**
   - This download will take a while, but **do not skip it for later**!
 - [RaceMenu](https://www.nexusmods.com/skyrimspecialedition/mods/19080?tab=files)
-  - Enable both RaceMenu plugins if they show as Disabled.
+  - Enable RaceMenu.esp if it shows as Disabled.
+The plugin is optional and can be disabled.
 - [Ruins Clutter Improved](https://www.nexusmods.com/skyrimspecialedition/mods/5870?tab=files)
   - Download **Ruins Clutter Improved SE Mod Manager**
   - Select `Install Everything` and hit Finish.